Gradiant/5g-charts/response_ue_test_kit/UE_TEST_KIT.md

 ### Run curl/ping tests
 To run curl or ping tests via UEs, have the terminals for the UE pods open from the previous step.

-Inside a pod containing a batch of UEs copy and paste the contents of either of the following files:
+paste the contents of either of the following files (inside the terminal for an UE pod):

 ```console
 response_ue_test_kit/simulation_scripts/curl.sh